Kabi10/ratemyemployer/SECURITY.md

 - Security Team: [security@ratemyemployer.com](mailto:security@ratemyemployer.com)
 - Lead Security Engineer: [security-lead@ratemyemployer.com](mailto:security-lead@ratemyemployer.com)

-## Acknowledgments

-We appreciate the security research community's efforts in keeping RateMyEmployer secure.
-Responsible disclosure of vulnerabilities helps us maintain a secure platform for all users.

 ## Security Updates

 We use various tools to scan for security vulnerabilities: